akent22000/python-p3-v2-final-project-template/README.md

     If you selected S the following menu is displayed:

         1. A to add a student
+        2. D to delete a student
-        2. B to go back to the previous menu
+        3. B to go back to the previous menu
-        3. E to exit the program
+        4. E to exit the program

     1. A - select to add a new student, you will be prompted to enter the student's name.
     3. D - select this to delete a student, you will be prompted to enter the number of the student you want to remove from the list.